baojie/leansemanticweb/Bibliography.md

 ## Section 9: Big Data, or not

+* Tom Heath, Christian Bizer.
+Linked Data: Evolving the Web into a Global Data Space Synthesis Lectures on the Semantic Web: Theory and Technology, 1:1, 1-136.
+Morgan & Claypool. http://linkeddatabook.com/editions/1.0/

 ## Section 10 Lean Application Development

 * Eric Ries.
 The Lean Startup: How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesseshttp://theleanstartup.com/